 Rickie grew up in St. George, SC and joined the fire service 1987 as a volunteer with St. George Fire Department where he was a Captain until the merger that formed Dorchester County Fire Rescue.
 He currently serves as the County's Fire Marshal where he oversees Inspections, Investigation, Prevention and most recently Community Risk Reduction.
 He is a member of the International Association of Arson Investigators and the South Carolina Firefighters Association.

 Shaun Gadsden grew up in Mount Pleasant, SC and joined the fire service in 1997 with the North Charleston Fire Department (NCFD).
-Later he continued his full-time career at the Isle of Palms Fire Department where he served twelve years and obtained the rank of Battalion Chief before returning to NCFD where he severed five years, earning the rank of Captain.
-Shaun joined Dorchester County Fire Rescue as the Department Training Chief in 2018.
-Shaun is Fire Officer III Certified and holds a BA in Disasters and Emergency Management from Columbia College University.
-He is also a graduate of the SC Firefighters Association’s Leadership Institute, Class of 2017.
+Later he continued his career at the Isle of Palms Fire Department where he served twelve years and obtained the rank of Battalion Chief before returning to NCFD where he severed five years, earning the rank of Captain.
+Shaun joined DCFR in 2018.
+Shaun is Fire Officer III Certified and has a BA in Disasters and Emergency Management.
+He is a graduate of the SC Firefighters Association’s Leadership Institute, Class of 2017.

 Adam grew up in Greenville, SC and joined the fire service out of high school.
 He began his full-time career in 2003 at the Lake Cunningham Fire Department, and then later moved to the North Charleston Fire Department obtaining the rank of Captain.
 He began his career at Dorchester County Fire Department in 2012 as a part-time firefighter and earned the rank of Battalion Chief in 2016.
 Adam holds a BS in Fire Science and Administration from Waldorf University and is enrolled in the Executive Fire Officer Program at the National Fire Academy.